knpuniversity/symfony-journey/knpu/http-kernel/magically-replace-_controller.rst

 But even if our listener were run before the router, our little hack would still work.
 That's because ``RouterListener`` has a special piece of code near the top that checks to see if the ``_controller`` key is already set.
 If it *is* set somehow, the routing actually runs.
+That'll be important when we talk about sub-requests.

 And since our anonymous function is a valid controller, we can still use arguments on it just like normal.
 So if I go to ``/dinosaurs/22``, which